 The program is open to nursing students enrolled at the following schools: Case Western Reserve University – Frances Payne Bolton School of Nursing, Cleveland State University, Hiram College, Kent State University (including all Kent State regional campuses), University of Mount Union and Ursuline College.

-The internship is open to students that will be entering their senior year of nursing school upon completion of the summer internship.
+The internship is open to students that will be entering their senior year of nursing school.
 As part of the Nursing Internship, participants are required to enroll in the corresponding course offered through their school.

 The application process consists of two (2) steps.
 Interested, qualified applicants must:

 - Submit an expression of interest via the UH Career Center – Click HERE to apply!